Trichothecene: Prevention

 Trichothecenes are mycotoxins produced by molds that frequently contaminate stores of grain products.
 This makes trichothecene contamination a significant public health problem, and many areas have strict limits on permitted trichothecene content.
 For example, in the European Union, only .025 ppm of T-2 toxin is permissible in bakery products intended for human consumption.
 The molds that can produce trichothecenes grow well in dark, temperate places with high moisture content.
 Therefore, one of the best ways to prevent trichothecene contamination in food products is to store the resources in the proper conditions to prevent the growth of molds.
 For example, it is generally advised to only store grains in areas with a moisture content of less than 15%.
 However, if an area has already been contaminated with trichothecene toxins, there are a variety of possible decontamination strategies to prevent further exposure.
 Treatment with 1% sodium hypochlorite (NaOCl) in 0.1M sodium hydroxide (NaOH) for 4–5 hours has been shown to inhibit the biological activity of T-2 toxin.
 Incubation with aqueous ozone at approximately 25 ppm has also been shown to degrade a variety of trichothecenes through a mechanism involving oxidation of the 9, 10 carbon double bond.
 UV exposure has also been shown to be effective under the right conditions.

-Outside of the strategies for physcial and chemical decontamination, advancing research in molecular genetics has also given rise to the potential of a biological decontamination approach.
+Outside of the strategies for physical and chemical decontamination, advancing research in molecular genetics has also given rise to the potential of a biological decontamination approach.
 Many microbes, including bacteria, yeast, and fungi, have evolved enzymatic gene products which facilitate the specific and efficient degradation of trichothecene mycotoxins.
 Many of these enzymes specifically degrade the 12,13 carbon epoxide ring which is important for the toxicity of trichothecenes.
 For example, the Eubacteria strain BBSH 797 produces de-epoxidase enzymes which reduce the 12,13 carbon epoxide ring to a double bond group.
 These, along with other microbes expressing trichothecene detoxifying properties, can be used in feed stores to prevent to toxic effect of contaminated feed upon consumption.
 Furthermore, molecular cloning of the genes responsible for producing these detoxifying enzymes could be useful in producing strains of agricultural products that are resistant to trichothecene poisoning.

-Epoxitrichothecenes
+Epoxy trichothecenes

-Epoxitrichothecenes are a variation of the above, and were once explored for military use in East Germany, and possibly the whole Soviet bloc.
+Epoxy trichothecenes are a variation of the above, and were once explored for military use in East Germany, and possibly the whole Soviet bloc.
 There is no feasible treatment once symptoms of epoxithichothecene poisoning set in, though the effects can subside without leaving any permanent damage.

-The plans for use as a large-scale bioweapon were dropped, as the relevant epoxitrichothecenes degrade very quickly under UV light and heat, as well as chlorine exposure, making them useless for open attacks and the poisoning of water supplies.
+Any plans to use the epoxy trichothecenes as a large-scale bioweapon were abandoned.
+They broke down quickly in the presence of heat, UV light, and chlorine.
+This meant they would be ineffective or quick to remediate in open attacks or water supply poisoning, where it might be exposed to sunlight, boiled, or conditioned with chlorine.